 Ty Tashiro, Ph.D., Psychologist, Author of, The Science of Happily Ever After

-Nygard’s prior documentary was about the very nature of existence, or: what’s the point of everything?
+Roger Nygard has made several indie films, and worked in television as a director and editor on shows like THE OFFICE, CURB YOUR ENTHUSIASM, and VEEP.
+But he is probably most notorious for having made the documentary, TREKKIES.
+Nygard’s prior documentary was about: what’s the point of everything?
 THE NATURE OF EXISTENCE, was an official selection of twenty film festivals, won multiple best documentary awards, and was released theatrically in 15 U.S. cities.
-Afterward, Nygard looked for a new topic, something even more inexplicable than existence itself, and only one topic fit that challenge: marriage.
+Afterward, Nygard looked for a new concept, something even more inexplicable than existence itself, and only one subject fit that challenge: marriage.

 Nygard explains the topic this way: